dilanx/craco/packages/craco/README.md

 - [Changelog](https://github.com/sharegate/craco/tree/master/changelog) - List of major changes

 **Acknowledgements**
 We are grateful to [@timarney](https://github.com/timarney) the creator of [react-app-rewired](https://github.com/timarney/react-app-rewired) for his original idea.

-Also, please note that the configuration style of this plugin has been greatly influenced by the way [Vue CLI](https://cli.vuejs.org/guide/) does it.
+The configuration style of this plugin has been greatly influenced by [Vue CLI](https://cli.vuejs.org/guide/).

 **Please Note**
 By doing this you're breaking the ["guarantees"](https://github.com/facebookincubator/create-react-app/issues/99#issuecomment-234657710) that CRA provides.
 That is to say you now "own" the configs. **No support** will be provided.
 Proceed with caution.

 ## You updated CRACO and everything fell apart